minio/docs/source/developers/sts-for-operator.rst

    MinIO Operator launches with STS *disabled* by default.
    To use STS with the Operator, you must first explicitly enable it.

+   The procedure on this page includes instructions to enable the STS API in the MinIO Operator.

 How STS Authorization Works in Kubernetes
 -----------------------------------------

-An application can use an ``AssumeRoleWithWebIdentity`` call to send a request for temporary credentials to the MinIO Operator.
+An application can use an ``AssumeRoleWithWebIdentity`` call including a Service Account's :abbr:`JWT (JSON Web Token)` to send a request for temporary credentials to the MinIO Operator.
+The JWT is typically mounted in the deployment from a well known location on the deployment, such as ``/var/run/secrets/kubernetes.io/serviceaccount/token``.

 The Operator checks the validity of the request, retrieves policies for the application, obtains credentials from the tenant, and then passes the credentials back the application.
 The application uses the issued credentials to work with the object storage on the tenant.